I love my garden. LOVE it. I love looking at it and love spending time in it.

 The grass was cut – and it grew more in the following five days than it had done in the previous five months.

 Every year, we learn a little bit more about gardens, but we still have lots to learn.
-Luckily there is plenty of advice online, so we can learn at our own pace and choose the bits that are relevant to our own garden.
+We are learning at our own pace.
+And that pace is SLOW.

 For us, tackling the weeds has to be our number one priority.
 It would be nice to think this could be the year when we really get on top of them.
 Part of the problem is that we’ve still got quite big areas of unfilled space in our flower beds, so we need a few hardy plants to fill the space – and stop the weeds from filling it instead!